ArturJarosz/Task/README.md

 If you have running version of the database with older version of application, you may want to run `Update DB`.

+Please be aware that these run configurations use `local.env` file as well.
+So it might be a need that that file on your system has to be prepared from scratch.
+You can use `/docker/env/example.env` as a template.

 ### 2.3.
 Running frontend part

 To run FE part of the application please follow instruction in corresponding